ntn9995/pytagged/README.md

 ```

 ## Behaviors
-PyTagged ignores certain cases to avoid any unecessary modifications.
+pytagged ignores certain cases to avoid any unecessary modifications.

 ### Already commented lines
-PyTagged ignores already commented lines, even if they are inlined tagged or block tagged.
+pytagged ignores already commented lines, even if they are inlined tagged or block tagged.
 Take this code.

 ```python
 def some_fn():